U.S. flag

 The Homeland Security Act defines the General Counsel as the chief legal officer of the Department.
 In this role, the General Counsel is ultimately responsible for all the Department's legal determinations and for overseeing all its attorneys.
 The General Counsel is also the Department's regulatory policy officer, managing the rulemaking program and ensuring that all Department of Homeland Security regulatory actions comply with relevant statutes and executive orders.

-The General Counsel is Jonathan Meyer.
+The General Counsel (acting) is Kara Lynum.

 The Office of the General Counsel: